Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 **Q1: Based on the list of log types in this task, what log type is used by the log file specified in the note from Task 2?**

-*Task 2 was discussing an Nginx server which is a web server...*
+*Hint: Task 2 was discussing an Nginx server which is a web server...*

 <details>
   <summary>Spoiler warning: Answer</summary>